How to Write a Resignation Letter (Template + Tips)

 *Thank you for sharing your high standards with me.
 You’ve taught me new ways to value my contributions.

-*I am grateful for the opportunities to practice resilience in a fast-paced environment.
+*I am grateful for the opportunities to practise resilience in a fast-paced environment.

 *Thank you for trusting me with your ever-evolving schedule.
-I’ll take with me lessons in organization and prioritization.
+I’ll take with me lessons in organisation and prioritisation.

-Before closing your letter, offer to assist with any transitions as your current responsibilities are redistributed.
-If you have any outstanding projects, note whether you will complete them or delegate them to someone else.
-Your goal here is to show that even though you are exiting the company, you are determined to maintain a positive relationship.

 Over my final [remaining amount of time] with the company, I plan to continue my daily tasks and complete outstanding projects.
 I will make myself available to train other team members as needed.
 Please let me know if there is anything else I can do to ease this transition.